hanabi/hanabi.github.io/docs/level_19/ignitions.md

 - Technically, cluing a known trash card to *Chop Move* a "bad" card would trigger an *Ejection* (as a *Bad Trash Chop Move Ejection*).
 - In this situation, players should always assume a *Double Ignition* over a *Bad Trash Chop Move Ejection* (since the latter is very rare).

+### Replay Double Ignition

+- If a player is not in a [stall situation](#allowable-stall-clues-stall-table) or [stalling for end-game purposes](#burning-end-game-stalling), it would be very odd if they give a re-clue a globally known playable card.
+- Indeed, if they are not making a mistake, such a choice must have some other meaning.
+We agree that the intended meaning of the clue is a *Replay Double Ignition*, meaning that two players should blind-play their *Finesse Position* card.
+- A *Replay Double Ignition* may not pick up new cards.
+- Unlike the *Trash Double Ignition*, the *Replay Double Ignition* may be performed outside of the end-game.
+- Note that before the *End-Game*, there are often other clues that may be able to get the two cards played.
+It is ill-advised to attempt a *Replay Double Ignition* if there are other means of getting the cards played.
+For example, a direct finesse, a sequence of two bluffs, or a double bluff provides additional information and may pick up other good cards.

+### Poke Double Ignition

+- Similar to a *Replay Double Ignition*, if a player is not stalling, it would be very odd if they re-clue a card that is globally known as trash.
+- Indeed, if they are not making a mistake, we agree that the intended meaning of the clue is a *Poke Double Ignition*, meaning that two players should blind-play their *Finesse Position* card.
+- A *Poke Double Ignition* may not pick up new cards.
+- Like the *Replay Double Ignition*, the *Poke Double Ignition* may be performed outside of the end-game.
+- In addition, it is not advised to perform the *Poke Double Ignition* if there are other means of getting the cards played.